GrinonBarrett/Taksidos/Core Rules/Character Creation/Classes/Possible Classes/Jester.md

 You may also tickle a creature which is grappling another if you are unrestrained.

 ### 2) Flashback
 When performing a check/save, if the result is a failure or a critical failure, you may reattempt it by explaining a scenario in which you had actually prepared for the original result.
-If the narrator deems your explenation remotely in tone for the scenario, perform a new check/save.
+If the narrator deems your explaination remotely in tone for the scenario, perform a new check/save.
 You must complete a full or long rest before doing so again.

 ### 2) Journeyman
 The number of items you may learn from individual learning is doubled.